 o Trauma: informed mindfulness: a form of mindfulness that aims to allow an individual that has experienced trauma to focus on the present and separate the traumatic experience from the past, and the current moment.

 o Somatic Experiencing: a body-based therapy used for individuals who have experienced a traumatic event or situation.
 The basis of Somatic Experiencing lies in the understanding of an immobilization response we sometimes perform in response to a threat; when this occurs, the release of this immobilization is what allows us to return to our normal state.
 However, when we are not able to release this, we are constantly in a state of tension and ready to receive a threat.
-The goal of Somatic Experiencing is to mobilize the body and release the tension and trauma held within the body, and process the emotions that occur as a result of this.
+The goal of Somatic Experiencing is to mobilize the body and release the tension and trauma held within the body, and to process the emotions that occur as a result of this.

 o Brainspotting: a type of alternative therapy that uses spots in a person’s visual field to help them process trauma.
 It accesses trauma trapped in the subcortical brain, the area of the brain responsible for motion, consciousness, emotions, and learning.